WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

          1. The text string "certSha256" to the byte string `certSha256`.
       1. The text string "date" to the integer value of `date`.
       1. The text string "expires" to the integer value of `expires`.
-      1. The text string "exchange" to the CBOR representation ({{cbor-representation}}) of `exchange`.
-See the [open questions](#incremental-validity).
+      1. The text string "headers" to the CBOR representation ({{cbor-representation}}) of `exchange`'s headers.
 1. If `signature` is `message`'s signature by `main-certificate`'s public key using `signing-alg`, return "potentially-valid" with `exchange` and whichever is present of `certificate-chain` or `ed25519Key`.
 Otherwise, return "invalid".

-### Open Questions

-Including the entire exchange in the signed data forces a client to download the whole thing before trusting any of it. {{?I-D.thomson-http-mice}} is designed to let us check the validity of just the `MI` header up front and then incrementally check blocks of the payload as they arrive.
-What's the best way to integrate that?
-Maybe add a flag to the `Signature` header field or its signatures saying that the payload is guarded by some other header field, so isn't included in the significant parts ({{significant-parts}}).
-{:#incremental-validity}
+   Note that the above algorithm can determine that an exchange's headers are potentially-valid before the exchange's payload is received.
+The client MAY process those headers as soon as they are validated.
+If `integrity` identifies a header field like `MI` ({{?I-D.thomson-http-mice}}) that can incrementally validate the payload, the client MAY also incrementally process the validated parts of the payload as soon as they are validated.
+The client MUST NOT process any part of the headers or payload before it has been validated either by the signature or the header field named by `integrity`.

 ## Updating signature validity ## {#updating-validity}